These Are A Longevity Expert's Top 6 Foods To Slow Down Aging

 Below, find the six items at the top of his longevity-minded grocery list:

 As for the No. 1 spot, it's avocados for Sinclair: "If I could only eat one food, it would probably be avocados," he states definitively.
 He's not alone: Experts love this fruit for its healthy monounsaturated fat and fiber content, which help keep you full.
-Additionally, avocados are full of other nutrients like minerals, protein, soluble fiber, phytosterols, polyphenols, carotenoids, omega-3s, and vitamins B-complex, C, E, and K. These benefits work together to support brain, eye, and heart health (and more!) by balancing cholesterol and blood sugar levels.
+Additionally, avocados are full of other nutrients like minerals, protein, soluble fiber, phytosterols, polyphenols, carotenoids, omega-3s, and vitamins B-complex, C, E, and K. These benefits work together to support brain, eye, and heart health (and more!) by balancing cholesterol1 and blood sugar levels.

 Feel free to check out our favorite ways to consume avocado here.

 Sinclair's second pick is another source of healthy fats: high-quality olive oil.
 "Very fresh, very tasty, with maybe a little bit of bread or gluten-free bread dipped in there," he explains.
 (Here's how to know if your bottle is fresh.)
 In terms of health benefits, olive oil contains high amounts of antioxidants, phytosterols, and vitamins2 and has been shown to support skin and brain health, as well as optimize cholesterol levels and blood pressure3.
 What's more, a recent study found a correlation between olive oil intake and increased longevity4.